-1. A bicycle in roadworthy condition (mountainbike, roadracing bike or hybrid).
-Your bikes will be subjected to a brief check before entering transition, if they are unsafe to ride you will not be allowed to start.
-Please check headsets, wheels, tyres, brakes, bars etc or get it serviced by your local dealer.
+- A bike which is in a roadworthy condition (mountain bike, road bike or hybrid is fine).
+You will be subject to a brief check and if found to be unsafe to ride, you will not be allowed to start.
+Please check that your headset, wheels, tyres, brakes, bars (including bar ends) are all safe and secure.
+If in doubt get it serviced by your local dealer.

-2. A helmet of ANSI standard designed specifically for cycling which fits you well.
-You will be asked to fasten your helmet upon entering transition and if it is ill fitting you will be asked to adjust or exchange it.
+- A recommended cycle helmet, designed specifically for cycling and fits correctly.
+You will be asked to fasten your helmet during the safety check and if it is found to be ill fitting you will be asked to adjust it or exchange it.

-3. You must be medically fit and healthy, epicevents advise that all participants consult their GP before completing any of our events.
+- You must be medically fit and healthy.
+Epic Events advise that all participants consult their GP before completing any of our events.

-4. You must be 16 years of age or above on date of event.
+You must be 16 years of age or over on the day of the event.

 Location and route details: